-Don’t forget your flight helment communications!
+Don’t forget your helmet aviation communications!
 The first thing most people think of when it comes to flight helmets is safety.
 Specifically, they think of protecting their skulls.
-What they may overlook is flight helmet communications equipment.
+What they may overlook is aviation communications equipment.
 Communication is important in life, but it is critical when it comes to flying.
-Having good flight helmet communications may save more lives than the helmet itself.
+Having good air traffic control may save more lives than the helmet itself.

 Think about driving for a moment.
-We don’t use flight helmet communications in a car, but communication occurs everywhere.
+We don’t use aviation communications in a car, but communication occurs everywhere.

 How do you know which lane to drive in?
 The lines painted on the road will tell you.
 How do you know when the nearest highway is coming up?
 There will be road signs to tell you.
 How do you know when to stop or go?
 There will be traffic lights or stop signs to tell you.
 How do you know if someone is turning left or right?
 They use their blinkers to tell you.
 Well, at least they should.
 You get the picture.

 There is communication happening all over the roads, and this protects us from chaos.
-With GPS and technology, this communication is ever evoloving.
+With GPS and technology, this communication is ever evolving.
 This all works to (hopefully) keep us safer on the roads.
-One major exeception is texting and driving which is both dangerous and illegal!
+One major exception is texting and driving which is both dangerous and illegal!

-With aviation, communication is a bit more challenging.
+With aviation communication, conveying ideas is a bit more challenging.
 You can’t put up signs or traffic lights in the sky.
 There are certain flight paths, but they are not so well defined as roads.
 Not to mention, flying is much faster than driving.
 Aviation requires more skill, time and effort to make any emergency course corrections.
 This is why flight helmet communications equipment is so vital.
 Without it, you might as well be “flying blind”.

 For successful and safe aviation, you must have the proper equipment.
 Here are a few essential flight helmet communications accessories: